 The physics department focuses on undergraduate physics education.
 Courses are offered at all levels for physics majors, science majors in other disciplines, and non-science majors.
 The mission of this department is twofold: to open students' minds to the power, beauty, and utility of the physical sciences, and to help students hone their quantitative and problem-solving abilities.
 These attributes are important for many areas of endeavor and can lead to graduate study, a wide variety of careers, and professional programs.
 In addition to graduate programs in physics, our students have entered health professions, including medicine, dentistry and pharmacy; engineering, including electrical and mechanical; law; computer science; mathematics; astronomy; meteorology; biophysics; business; military; education; and other fields.

 - Major in physics, analytic track, BS.
 Greatest depth of physics.
 Good for graduate school.

 - Major in physics, applied science track, BS.
 Combine physics with other science and math disciplines.
 Good for graduate school or pre-health programs.

 - Major in physics, BA.
-Combine physics with non-science courses or physics with pre-health courses.
+Combine physics with non-science courses, pre-health courses, etc. Double major is feasible.

-- Major in physics followed by 3-2 program at Columbia University, two BS degrees.
+- Major in physics followed by 3-2 program at Columbia University, BS from Loyola, BS from Columbia.
 Good for students interested in engineering.

 - Major in physics and biology (interdisciplinary program), BS.

 - Minor in physics.